 Interpret the p-value.
 A small p-value (typically less than 0.05) indicates that the trend is statistically significant, and the null hypothesis can be rejected.

 Note that this method assumes that the data is independent and the time series is not serially correlated.
 Also, different software packages might have different method to calculate the p-value.

-16
+The detail manual calculation is presented in the annex of this report.

+Here in this analysis a java based software DScreen is used to analyze the data series.
+The user manual of Dscreen is provided in the annex of this report.

+Result

+The mean annual discharge, 5-years moving average and 10-years moving average is calculated and presented in the Table 1-6.
+This series is employed for the trend analysis to find if there is significant trend or not in the data series.